skellis46/slipbox/improvisation and the threshold of the self.md

 ---
 ---

-## don't yet know

-But I am jumping the gun and already have made difficult-to-forgive assumptions.
-Even if such a threshold exists experientially (because experience is all we have to experience such a thing??), how might we come to agree on what is happening on either side of it?
-It's a big assumption to say that the other side of the threshold is nondual and therefore there is no self.

-I am therefore going to try and convince you the reader of two things: threshold, dissolution of subject object.

-But if I can convince you that a) there is a threshold, and b) on the far _being danced_ side of it the subject-object orientation collapses then it follows that the being danced side means that one's sense of self dissolves.
-This is because in order to recognise a self in consciousness there must be an I (as subject) being aware of a self (as object).
-Without the subject-object divide with which we seem to know the world, there is no self quite simply because the self is yet another thing in the world that we seem to know.
-The self is another appearance in consciousness.

-Regarding the threshold -- Josipovic talks about a transitional zone: [@josipovic-2021-implicit] or this: <https://www.frontiersin.org/journals/psychology/articles/10.3389/fpsyg.2024.1450553/full>

-To do the first thing I must describe experiences that are different enough in kind such that there lies some experiential path between them (even if that pathway is very short).

-To do the second thing is much more difficult because there are no tools available to me to describe that experience directly.
-Phenomenology doesn't work.

 The person who has written extensively about the sense of self changing when dancing (and doing other high level skills) is Barbara Montero.
 And Montero does not think or believe that the self is lost while doing complex skills.
 Her book _Thought in Action_ [-@montero-2016-thought] is a reaction to the appealing (and seemingly uncontested) idea that thinking interferes with high-level performance.
 Related is idea that because expert activity appears effortless then it must also be unreflective.
 She refers to her "theory of effortful expertise" [@montero-2016-thought p.6].